Accessibility

 - We must insist that you not use the escalators even if you do that day to day.

-- To get to the Chaos Computer Music Club (formely Lounge), you will need to use a special backdoor elevator.
-Go to the Radisson reception area and call DECT 1700 (Lounge).
-The Angels nearby will help you open the doors.
-Don't be afraid to ask.
+- To get to the Chaos Computer Music Club (formely Lounge), you will need to call an angel to guide you to there.
+Further details will be published here when determined.
+Also there will be signs with the relevant instructions.
 Note: There is no barrier-free WC in this area, the last one is where you exit the entrance hall to the Radisson next to the press room.

 Blind and low-vision Access

-- At 38C3, floor plan tables were repeatedly used to put down drinks or other stuff.
+- In the previous events floor plan tables were repeatedly used to put down drinks or other stuff.
 Some plans will be affixed to slanted tables to avoid this.
 Those are prototypes and we are looking forward to your feedback.

 - Due to the dim and colorful lighting, people with night blindness might still experience problems.